IlijaMihajlovic/Pass-data-between-ViewControllers-via-Delegate-Protocols/README.md

 # Pass data between ViewControllers via Delegate Protocols
 Pass data between ViewControllers via Delegate & Protocols using the Swift Programming Language
 ___

+## Side Note
+* Currently, I do not have an iPhone, so I'm unable to test the app on a physical device.
+I apologize in advance for maybe possible bugs.

+   Kind regards,

+   Ilija 🖖 😄
+___

+## Getting the files

+Use GitHub to clone the repository locally, or download the .zip file of the repository and extract the files.
+___

 ## Example how the UI looks

 * First View Controller with a keyboard and input